Translate

 9207 MiG.29A 11 SLP (11Fighter Regiment) "Tiger marks" Czech AF, 5414 from Žatec airbase seen here flying while 5414 was in the static.
 Both aircraft were transferred to Poland as 92 and 54, respectively.

-I wanted to sign off with my thanks to the RNLAF for years of enjoyment from one of Europe's best display teams, seen here displaying at their home base at Eindhoven on that celebrated occasion.
+I am signing off with my thanks to the RNLAF for years of enjoyment from one of Europe's best display teams, as seen here at their home base in Eindhoven on that celebrated occasion.

 C-10 F-27-300M 334 Sqn Klu.